 To determine, if your controller is FM capable, use the TESTFDC tool from ImageDisk, or find your controller chip in this table to see the results.
 Or, 8FORMAT can also be set out to format single-density FM disks and will give errors if the floppy controller does not support such an operation.

-Historically, 8″ diskettes were either single-density (SD), or double-density (DD).
-In both cases, the clock rate was constant at 500 kHz.
-However, the former type employed a geometry of 26 sectors per track, 128 byte each, which – when written with FM encoding, with 2 bits per each data bit (one clock bit reserved) – it yielded a practical data rate of 250kbps at a clock rate of 500kHz.
+Historically, 8″ diskettes were either single- or double sided, and single-density (SD), versus double-density (DD).
+In both cases, the transfer rate (between the CPU and the FDC) had been 500 kbps.
+However, the former type employed a geometry of 26 sectors per track, 128 byte each, which – when written with FM encoding, with 2 bits per each data bit (one clock bit reserved) – it yielded a practical data rate of 250kbps at a transfer rate of 500kbps.

 26 128-byte sectors resulted in 250K of unformatted disk capacity per side.
 That is, 250K for SS/SD 8″ disks, or 500K for DS/SD 8″ disks.

-Double-density 8″ media were traditionally formatted with 8 sectors per track, 1 kilobyte each, with a data rate of 500kbps MFM (at a 500kHz clock rate, 1 bit per 1 data bit encoded; data rate same as 1.44/1.2MB floppies).
+Double-density 8″ media could be formatted with 26 256-byte sectors, or 8 sectors with 1 kilobyte each, with a data rate of 500kbps MFM (at a 500kHz clock rate, 1 bit per 1 data bit encoded; data rate same as 1.44/1.2MB floppies).
 With this geometry, 1.2MB for DS/DD 8″ disks could be obtained.

 Although there were 8086-based personal computers, such as the Seattle SCP equipped with 8″ Tarbell controllers running MS-DOS 2.11, IBM PCs and their descendants that we know today, on the other hand, never supported 8″ floppies.
 And, for both 5,25″ or 3,5″, only a physical sector size of 512 bytes with MFM modulation, was supported… Well, almost.
 8FORMAT can tweak that. 🙂